 Affect vs. Effect: What’s The Difference?

-Affect and effect are both nouns and verbs, albeit, with some striking differences in usage.
-Similar pronunciation contributes to the confusion.
 In everyday writing, affect is typically used as a verb, whereas effect most often is a noun.
 But as with every rule, there are exceptions.

 Knowing the Difference Between Affect and Effect

-You can use both affect and effect as either a noun or verb.
 The most common usage is to use affect as a verb as in the sentence, “The weather affected our plans for a picnic.”
-You’ll find it helpful to keep its synonyms such as influence, change and alter in mind.
+You’ll find it helpful to keep its synonyms, such as influence, change, and alter, in mind.

 You’ll see effect more often as a noun as in the sentence, “The effect of the new medication was quick.”
-It describes the outcome, reaction or consequence that is the result of the action of the verb.
+It describes the outcome, reaction, or consequence that is the result of the action of the verb.

 Confusion between the two words exists because they have both similar pronunciations and spellings.
-The same issues exist with other pairs of homophones like to, too and two.
+The same issues exist with other pairs of homophones, like to, too, and two.

 How to Use Affect